 8. I have a trip booked, but I am concerned about traveling later this year, what should I do?

 Our recommendation is to see how the situation develops before making any decisions.
 To help our travelers, we are in contact with both our airline and our ground partners.
 We will continue to monitor the situation, advocate on your behalf, and advise you about any new developments that would impact your trip.

 Depending on your travel dates and the specific services you have booked, we may be able to rearrange your itinerary without incurring any fees.
-Please contact your agent for options.
+Please contact your travel advisor for options.